Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex02_Connect_Windows.md

     ![](../Media/l8e3-11.png)

-    >**Important:** If you do not see , please refer to the Learning Path 8, Exercise 2, Task 2 where you installed Azure Arc in this server.
+    >**Important:** If you do not see it, please refer to Learning Path 8, Exercise 2, Task 2, where you installed Azure Arc on this server.

 1. Select **Next: Collect**, then **Next: Review + create**.